Brzozova/brzozova.github.io/index.md

 - Networking, TCP/IP, OSI, etc.
 - IT project management
 - basic automatization in Bash and Python
+- virtualization with VirtualBox
+- pentesting using Kali Linux

 ### Education
 Software Engineering (Poznań University of Technology)